-Standard white light cystoscopy is used in the diagnosis and monitoring of bladder cancer.
-A cystoscope is a specialised endoscope allowing for direct visual inspection.
-The cystoscope is inserted through the urethra into the bladder, and the pictures generated by the integrated camera are transmitted onto a nearby video screen.
-Most cystoscopes have extra tubes to guide other instruments for taking a biopsy of a bladder tumor or removal of superficial bladder tumors.
+The standard method of diagnosing and follow-up of bladder cancer is white light cystoscopy.
+A cystoscope is a specialized endoscope allowing for direct visual inspection inside the bladder.
+The cystoscope is inserted through the urethra into the bladder.
+On a nearby screen, the doctor is able to see a clear visualization of the bladder provided by an integrated camera in the cystoscope.
+Most cystoscopes have extra channels to guide other instruments for taking biopsies of suspicious areas or for the removal of non-muscle invasive bladder tumors.

-The inside of a bladder with the diagnostic product.
-To the left you can see what it looks like in standard white light, and to the right with the blue light switched on.
+The picture shows the inside of a bladder presenting with a flat tumor lesion.
+To the left you can see what it looks like in standard white light mode and to the right with the blue-light mode after drug instillation.